aztfmod/rovergo/readme.md

 In very rough order of priority

-- All launchpad and landing zone operations - priority #1 ☺
+- Rest of launchpad and landing zone operations - priority #1 ☺
-- All handling remote state
+- Other remote state cases, e.g. login_as_launchpad
+- Testing with managed identity (system and user)
 - User impersonation
 - CI operations
 - CD operations